 Understand the maintenance

-Some stone such as marble may also benefit from being re-honed or re-polished every three to five years.
-Over time, marble may lose its natural luster due to regular water exposure and a build-up of calcium deposits.
+Some stone such as marble may also benefit from being re-honed or repolished every three to five years.
+Over time, marble may lose its natural lustre due to regular water exposure and a build-up of calcium deposits.

 Like any material or surface in the bathroom, it’s appearance and performance long-term greatly comes down to how you care for it.